 Figure 3.
 Dependency ratios for PA by year.

 Table 1 lists the percent of the population by dependency status and the dependent ratios for Pennsylvania and counties.
 Counties with the highest dependency ratios in 2017 included Cameron (81.4), Sullivan (74.1), Potter (72.5), Susquehanna (71.0), and Warren (69.3).
 The highest youth dependency ratios occurred in Cameron (34.3), Bradford (33.6), Mifflin (32.4), Venango (32.2) and Potter (32.1) counties.
 The counties with the highest elderly dependency ratios include Sullivan (47.2), Cameron (47.0), Potter (40.4), Wayne (40.0), and Susquehanna (39.2).

 Table 1.
 Age distribution and dependency ratios by county.

 Click on table headers to sort by field

 Pennsylvania’s population is getting older as evidenced by a larger percentage of its population in the 65 years and over cohort and its growing elderly dependency ratio.
-Pennsylvania ranked seventh in the nation for the percent of its population in the 65 years and over age cohort and ninth in the nation for its elderly dependency ratio - over 29 dependent persons for every working age person - in 2016.
-By our projections, Pennsylvania’s elderly dependency ratio will increase to 38 dependent persons for every working age person by 2030.
+Pennsylvania ranked seventh in the nation for the percent of its population in the 65 years and over age cohort and ninth in the nation for its elderly dependency ratio - over 30 dependent elderly persons for every working age person - in 2017.
+By our projections, there will be 38 elderly dependent persons for every working age person in Pennsylvania by 2030.

 How do other states fare?

-Click here to use the National Population Estimates Explorer.
+Click here to use the State and County Population Estimates Explorer.